MoserMichael/python-obj-system/gen-iterator.md

 Why do we have this distinction between iterator factories and iterable objects?
 One advantage is to have an independent sequence of objects for each occurence of a for loop.
 This distinction helps to prevents accidents, when the same iterator factory object is used in more than one for loop.

-#### <a id='s1-1-1-3' />Iterator objects that return a range of values
+#### <a id='s1-1-1-3' />Iterator objects that return an iterable over a range of values

-An even better example: we want an iterable object, that returns a given number of fibonacci numbers, then stops the iteration, once all values have been returned.
+An even better example: we want an to create an iterable object, that returns a given number of fibonacci numbers, then stops the iteration, once all values have been returned.

 A StopIteration exception is raised, once the last element of the sequence has been returned.
 I was surprised, that python is using exceptions, as part of regular control flow!
 But it makes sence: raising an exception is different, and can't be confused with returning a regular return value.